MeSabya/AWS-Learning/CDN/Basics.md

 With AWS WAF, you can shield access to content based on conditions in a web access control list (web ACL) such as:

-- Origin IP address.
+- Origin IP address.- Values in query strings.

-- Values in query strings.
+CloudFront responds

-CloudFront responds to requests with the requested content or an HTTP 403 status code (forbidden).
+to requests with the requested content or an HTTP 403 status code (forbidden).
 CloudFront can also be configured to deliver a custom error page.

 ### Security
 CloudFront is PCI DSS compliant, but it is not recommended to cache credit card information at edge locations.
 It is also HIPAA compliant as a HIPAA eligible service.